Calphron Side Effects

-Some of the side effects that can occur with calcium acetate may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common
+Some side effects of calcium acetate may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 For Healthcare Professionals

 Applies to calcium acetate: compounding powder, injectable solution, oral capsule, oral liquid, oral tablet.

 Very common (10% or more): Hypercalcemia (16.3%)[Ref]

 Hypercalcemia was usually asymptomatic or manifested as constipation, anorexia, nausea, and vomiting, and in 0.1% of patients caused confusion, delirium, stupor, or coma.[Ref]

 Very common (10% or more): Nausea (14%), diarrhea (13.2%)

 Postmarketing reports: Dizziness[Ref]

 More about Calphron (calcium acetate)